jmeiza/ScriptureSense/README.md

 # 📖 Word Declaration App – Backend

-A FastAPI-powered backend that helps users save, retrieve, and search Bible verses to encourage them whenever they feel sad.
+A FastAPI-powered backend that produces Bible verses based on how the user is feeling at the moment.
+The user is also able to save these Bible verses and retrieve them later.

 It uses OpenAI embeddings for semantic verse matching and supports secure user authentication.